Hamza-kabo/DevOps-Tasks/README.md

-This an AWS-devops task repo
+This is a repo on all the tasks i did during my intership(SIWES)